-Humanity in Action Germany invites students and young professionals to apply for Fellowship programs in Berlin, Copenhagen and Warsaw.
+Humanity in Action Germany invited students and young professionals to apply for Fellowship programs in Berlin, Copenhagen and Warsaw.
 They take place between May 27 and June 26, 2016.
-Applications are due on February 14, 2016.
+Applications were due on February 14, 2016.

 Around 20 international participants from Europe and the United States examine questions of identity, culture of remembrance, Europe’s unique history during the Second World War and the Holocaust with a view to present-day tensions related to minority groups on the continent.
 Humanity in Action's Fellowship programs concern human rights generally, but they focus specifically on the relationship between majority and minority groups in the countries in which the programs take place.